cables-gl/cables/doc/mqtt_arduino/mqtt_arduino.md

     client.publish("/orientation", orientationString);
 ```

 Okay, that’s it for now, I hope you learned something and can start visualizing your Arduino sensor data in cables.
-In the following section we we build upon and add an LED ring which we can control from within cables.
+In the following section we we build upon and add a LED ring which we can control from within cables.

 ## Controlling a NeoPixel LED ring with cables